hjerpbakk/AspNetCoreWorkshop/README.md

 - Install the latest version of .Net Core.
 - Install the latest version of Docker, using the edge channel.
-- TODO: Run the empty build and runtime container
+- TODO: Run the empty build and runtime container.
+- Install postman.

 ## Part 1: Anatomy of an ASP.Net Web App